 - On the part from the ferry to downtown Raul Marin Balmaceda, locals informed me that a puma has been located several times.
 I hiked this part as well on my own, but I recommend to check with the guys from the ferry how the situation is before doing so (very helpful people).

-- See alternatives & ideas here
+- See alternatives & ideas here in my other blog post on the Palena

 - I met people doing extended hiking & packrafting trips in the Corcovado National Park north of Raul Marin Balmaceda.
 But you need to do your own research in regards to further possibilities there.